Rum Runner

 Jump to Recipe

 A rum runner is a classic Key West cocktail that is so well known for a reason – it’s both incredibly delicious and strong!
-When I think of summertime cocktails, my mind immediately jumps to a drink like this.
+If you’re looking for a mild cocktail, this is not it!

-The name of the drink itself comes from the term “rum runners!”
+The name of this cocktail comes from the term “rum runners!”
 They were people who would smuggle alcohol into the Keys during the prohibition period.
 In true Florida fashion, they smuggled the alcohol by water – not by land.
+And they liked their drinks strong too!

 Labeled ingredients to make a rum runner cocktail with cocktail shaker and ice.